lewisclark/glua-steal/README.md

 ### How to use

-1. Either Download pre-built from the 'Releases' section or build from source.
+1. Either Download pre-built from the [Releases section](https://github.com/lewez/glua-steal/releases) or [build from source](#Building-from-source).
-2. Inject library into Garry's Mod, at the main menu.
+2. [Inject](How-to-inject) library into Garry's Mod, at the main menu.
 3. Join a server.

 Logs and lua files will be written to the gluasteal folder, in your home directory.